-- The number of bytes not read (that is, len result number of bytes were read). - · An error indication. - An EOF indicator.
+- The number of bytes not read (that is, Len minus the number of bytes that were read). - An error indication. - An EOF indicator.
 The EOF indication involves the setting of 0x80000000 in the normal result.

 Reading up to and including the last byte of data does not turn on the EOF indicator.
 The EOF indicator is only reached when an attempt is made to read beyond the last byte of data.
 The target-independent code is capable of handling: